Key Questions on Egypt

 • In the past, a heavily managed exchange rate has not served the Egyptian people well.
 It has led to periods of building imbalances, lack of foreign currency, rationing, and sudden drops in the value of the Egyptian pound.
 These abrupt devaluations have led to spikes in inflation and undermined economic activity, as investor confidence has been dented.

-• The objective under the Fund-supported program is, therefore, to shift to a flexible exchange rate regime whereby the value of the Egyptian pound would be determined freely against other currencies.
+• An objective under the Fund-supported program is, therefore, to achieve a sustained shift to a flexible exchange rate regime whereby the value of the Egyptian pound would be determined freely against other currencies.
 Under this framework, one would observe two-way movements in the exchange rate, as it appreciates or depreciates smoothly in line with economic conditions.
-The first step in this direction is to have a unified exchange rate and make foreign exchange (FX) available to everybody at the same exchange rate.
+As an important step in this direction, the Egyptian authorities unified the official and parallel market exchange rates and made foreign exchange (Foreign Exchange) available to everybody at the same exchange rate.

 • Flexibility in the exchange rate would bring several benefits.
 It would help Egypt’s domestic economy adjust more smoothly to external shocks, support the ability of Egyptian businesses to sell their goods and services abroad, and encourage greater investment by reducing the likelihood of large abrupt changes in the exchange rate.
 In addition, it would help preserve the financial buffers of the central bank.